-You should rely only on the information contained in this prospectus.
-We have not, and the underwriters have not, authorized anyone to give you any information other than in this prospectus, and we take no responsibility for any other information that others may give you.
-We are not, and the underwriters are not, making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
-You should assume that the information appearing in this prospectus is accurate only as of the date on the front cover of this prospectus.
-Our business, financial condition, results of operations and prospects may have changed since that date.
-We will update these documents to reflect material changes only as required by law.
+You should rely on the information contained in this prospectus and any accompanying prospectus supplement.
+We and the Selling Noteholders have not authorized any other person to provide you with different information.
+If anyone provides you with different or inconsistent information, you should not rely on it.
+We are not making offers to sell these securities in any jurisdiction where such offer or sale is not permitted.
+This prospectus and any accompanying prospectus supplement do not constitute an offer to sell or a solicitation of any offer to buy any security other than the registered securities to which they relate.
+You should assume that the information in this prospectus is accurate only as of the date on the front cover of this prospectus and the information in any accompanying prospectus supplement is accurate only as of the date on the front cover of the accompanying prospectus supplement.
+Our business, financial condition and prospects may have changed since that date.
+We will update this prospectus to reflect material changes to the information contained herein as required by applicable law.
+We encourage you to consult your own counsel, accountant and other advisors for legal, tax, business, financial and related advice regarding an investment in our securities.